Are you worried about your picky eater toddler or even an adult?

 However, a varied diet does have its own benefits of maintaining a well balanced healthy diet, becoming adventurous eaters and at the same time relief you from the worry of ‘what to make for all!’

-In order for you to help picky eating toddlers or older kids, overcome their fear of new foods, it will prepare you better to understand what factors influenced their choosy eating habits.
+In order to help your picky eating toddlers, older kids or even adults, overcome their fear of new foods, it will prepare you better to understand what factors influenced their choosy eating habits, to begin with.

 1. Sensitive Taste, Colour and Texture Receptors